nisforrnicholas/Discord-Bot-Enumerator/README.md

 | Enumerate Message History |      VIEW_CHANNELS<br />READ_MESSAGE_HISTORY       |
 |    Create Invite Link     |                CREATE_INSTANT_LINK                 |

 * The best possible case is for the bot to have '**ADMINISTRATOR**' permissions.
-This will allow is to execute all of the commands.
+This will allow it to execute all of the commands.

 # Installation